ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-architecture.md

 # 🖥️ Domain Controller Architecture

-This document defines the initial deployment architecture for the Active Directory domain controllers used in the homelab.
+This document defines the current deployment architecture for the Active Directory domain controllers used in the homelab.

 > [!NOTE]
 > Hostnames and infrastructure identifiers shown in this document have been sanitized for public release.